dwysocki/ASTP-760/notes.md

 # Chapters from Textbook

-The textbook used in this course is "Dynamics and Evolution of Galactic Nuclei" by David Merritt.
-The following sections contain my personal notes on each chapter of the book.
+The textbook used in this course is "A First Course in General Relativity" by Bernard Schutz.
+The following sections contain my personal notes on each chapter of the book, along with my solutions to many of the problems.
+I make no guarantees to the correctness of the solutions.

 ## Complete Notes